 Is it possible to reduce the size of pores or are we eternally doomed?

 There are multiple factors that affect pore size.

 Genetics play a large part in determining your pore size.
 Like mentioned, if your parents have large pores, you will also have large pores.

 Sebum production affects pore size too.
 Men are more susceptible to having larger pores because they produce more sebum compared to women.
 Hormones also affect pore size because it can affect oil production.
 That’s why we see breakouts commonly happen during adolescence and usually around that time of the month nearing the menstruation period.

 Sun exposure and Age can also factor in having large pores.
 As we age and as we have more UV exposure, our collagen reserve is depleted.
-UV rays destroy collagen in our skin that results to losing the skin’s elasticity and pores appearing larger from getting clogged with sebum, dirt, oil, and dead skin.
-Inelastic skin makes pores look bigger and more dilated compared to firm skin that essentially supports the pores and make it appear smaller.
+UV rays destroy collagen in our skin that results in losing the skin’s elasticity and pores appearing larger from getting clogged with sebum, dirt, oil, and dead skin.
+Inelastic skin makes pores look bigger and more dilated compared to firm skin that essentially supports the pores and makes it appear smaller.